3115 Hennepin Avenue

 What Does “Dialectical” Mean?

 The word dialectical refers to the idea that two seemingly opposite things can be true at the same time.
 For example: “I’m doing the best I can” and “I want to do better.”
 DBT helps us move away from rigid, black-and-white thinking and toward a more balanced, flexible mindset.
 This is especially powerful for highly sensitive people who often experience extremes in thought and emotion.
-In therapy, we work on accepting your reality as it is while also creating meaningful change — not either/or, but both/and.
+In therapy, we work on accepting your reality as it is while also creating meaningful change — not either/or, rather both/and.

 Core Goals of DBT